MerrimanLab/ABCC4Paper/ngs_processing/quality_control/README.md

     bcftools view -S samples_remaining all_samples.vcf.gz > remove_bad_samples.vcf
 ```

+For this dataset, 3 samples G6174,G5913,AT0721 were removed as a result of this step.

 ### Perform Site Level QC

 #### Generate input file for SHINY application